shiraseee/WCLook/README.md

 Clone the repository:

-bash
-Copier
 git clone git@github.com:shiraseee/WCLook.git

-Install dependencies: Open the project in Xcode and install dependencies via CocoaPods or Swift Package Manager (depending on your setup).
+Install dependencies: Open the project in Xcode and install Swift Package Manager.

 Run the app: Open the project in Xcode and build it for your simulator or device.